How to Appreciate your Child Care Provider

 - One provider even received a gift from all of her daycare families except one.
-When that child was picked up before Christmas, she told the Mom Merry Christmas and the mom gave her a dirty look and said, oh, Merry Christmas in a hateful way, like it was too hard for her to even wish her a Merry Christmas.
+When that child was picked up before Christmas, she told the mom Merry Christmas and the mom gave her a dirty look and said, oh, Merry Christmas in a hateful way, like it was too hard for her to even wish her a Merry Christmas.
 That’s a great way to show you care about someone, isn’t it?

+Some daycare providers are not even acknowledged on their birthday or Christmas.
 How sad is that?
 What would happen if your provider didn’t care enough about you to try her hardest to be reliable for you and you weren’t able to go to work every day because she didn’t care about that?
 What would happen if your child was not treated well or noticed because your provider didn’t want to put the effort in to take good care of them?

 How would it feel if you went to work and had to beg every week for your paycheck?
 How would it feel if on Christmas instead of receiving your bonus from work or being told Merry Christmas, that your boss yelled at you and gave you a dirty look?
 You like being appreciated, don’t you?

 Guess what the big secret is about your provider?
 She doesn’t care how expensive the gift was, she loves and cares about you and your kids!
-Do you know what she’s really love?
+Do you know what she’d really love?
 For you to just think about her.